Congratulations – you are pregnant! But what next…..

 - 40 weeks and later – Appointment with the midwife at the hospital for monitoring (baby’s heartbeat, blood pressure).

 Sometimes it is necessary for you to be seen by the midwife in the hospital where an analysis of your baby’s heartrate can be performed.
 For example, this is usually performed if you go past your due date.
-For this you should go to the second floor of Delta Hospital and follow signs for ‘monitoring’.
+For this you should go to the second floor of Delta Hospital.
+The maternity reception is found next to the lifts.